 Use the binomial program on the calculator to find the answer.

-- Find the mean and standard deviation of a binomial distribution.
-Look at problems 4.4.5-16.
+- Find the mean and standard deviation of a binomial distribution (look at pg

 - Given the number and type of candies in a bag, find the probability of selecting a specific

 color on the first try; on the second try with replacement; on the second try without

 - Identify whether each experiment is binomial or not.
 If not, explain why.